-And on July 4th, 2014, 21 volunteers spread the Pollution Prevention message to beach goers at high-impact beaches in Santa Cruz and Monterey County, while handing out 1,603 trash and recycling bags to help keep our beaches clean!
+On July 4th, 2014, 21 volunteers spread the Pollution Prevention message to beachgoers at high-impact beaches in Santa Cruz and Monterey counties, while handing out 1,603 trash and recycling bags to help keep local beaches clean!

-SOS tackles the aftermath of pollution and debris through education, outreach, and awareness.
-Be it on our beaches or through local media outlets – Save Our Shores is there.
-We remind visitors to ‘Pack your Trash’, hand out thousands of trash and recycling bags on our beaches, and we rise early to conduct the July 5th Star Spangled Beach Cleanup, the second largest beach cleanup of the year on the Central Coast.
+Save Our Shores tackles this pollution problem through education, outreach and awareness.
+Our staff and volunteers remind visitors to “Pack Your Trash,” hand out thousands of trash and recycling bags to beachgoers, and lead the July 5th Star-Spangled Beach Cleanup, the second largest beach cleanup of the year on the Central Coast.

 Volunteer on July 4th, 2015

-Volunteers will hit the beaches from 12 – 4pm to remind beach-goers to properly dispose of and recycle their trash with our Pollution Prevention is Patriotic campaign!
-If you are interested in leading outreach at one of these sites, contact firstname.lastname@example.org
+Volunteers will hit the beaches from 12-4 p.m. to remind visitors to properly dispose of and recycle their trash.
+If you are interested in joining our Pollution Prevention is Patriotic outreach efforts, contact cleanup(at)saveourshores.org

-Stay tuned, locations will be determined end of May of 2015.
+Locations will be determined at the end of May, 2015.

 Join the Star-Spangled Beach Cleanup on July 5th, 2015